 How do I enroll in the Red Cedar Coffee Rewards program?

-• Online: opt into Red Cedar Coffee Rewards program on the online store to enroll and provide a cell phone number each time you shop at RedCedarCoffee.com.
+• Online: opt into Red Cedar Coffee Rewards program on the online store to enroll and provide the cell phone number each time you shop at RedCedarCoffee.com.

 • In store: Enroll by providing your cell phone number at the checkout.